 Need for the Proper Demeanor

 One means of “proper development” involved cultivating a refined demeanor.
-As Ed Berlin points out, Joplin chose Standard English for Treemonisha, who had been educated by a white woman, and for Remus, who had learned from Treemonisha; in contrast, he used black dialect for his other characters, all of whom lacked any education (King of Ragtime, 259).
-Joplin’s deference to whites, “his dignified manner and extreme reticence,” and the description of him as “a gentleman” all convey the impression of a man who had benefited from education, cared about the impression he made on others, and strove to succeed life (See King of Ragtime, 2nd ed., 92-93, 156, and 301 for Berlin’s comments and sources).
+As Ed Berlin tells us, Joplin chose Standard English for Treemonisha, who had been educated by a white woman, and for Remus, who had learned from Treemonisha; in contrast, he used black dialect for his other characters, all of whom lacked any education (King of Ragtime, 259).
+Joplin’s deference to whites, “his dignified manner and extreme reticence,” and the description of him as “a gentleman” all convey the impression of a man who had benefited from education, cared about the impression he made on others, and strove to succeed in+++++ life (See King of Ragtime, 2nd ed., 92-93, 156, and 301 for Berlin’s comments and sources).

 Booker T. Washington repeatedly stressed the need for cultivating such habits: